-Born in Cincinnati, Ohio, Berding received a BA magna cum laude from Xavier University before going on to earn a MFA from Rhode Island School of Design.
-Prior to his arrival at Michigan State University, he taught at Dartmouth College, Indiana University, and Southwest Missouri State University (now Missouri State University).
-Additionally, he has served as a Visiting Artist/Critic at a number of institutions including the University of Washington, State University of New York- Buffalo, RISD, Alfred University, University of Louisville, University of Kentucky, Rochester Institute of Technology, DePauw, and the University of Dayton among others.
+Thomas Berding was born in Cincinnati, Ohio, and received a BA from Xavier University and an MFA from Rhode Island School of Design.
+Prior to his appointment at Michigan State University, he taught at Dartmouth College, Indiana University, and Southwest Missouri State University.
+He has also served as a Visiting Artist/Critic at over 25 institutions.

-Berding's essays on painting have also been published and he is a regular panel chair and presenter at the College Art Association, where he currently serves as a member of the Services to Artists Committee.
-In 2010, Berding was selected as a CIC-Academic Leadership Fellow by the Office of the Provost at Michigan State University.
+Berding's essays on painting have also been published and he has been a frequent presenter at the College Art Association, where he has also served as a member of the Professional Practices and Services to Artists Committees.
+In 2010, Berding was one of five MSU faculty and administrators selected as a CIC (Big Ten and University of Chicago) Academic Leadership Fellow by the Office of the Provost.

 Over the last number of years, my studio practice has been dedicated to exploring the seemingly endless sense of surplus that surrounds and defines many aspects of our contemporary existence.
 Often drawing from conceptual and material structures and systems which linger beyond their intended use, I try to give vision to a networked world where value is continually being reconsidered and new associations are constantly being forged.

 In many ways, both, the history of abstract painting with its encrypted images and performative character, and DIY aesthetics with its notions of reuse and chronic reexamination of value are constant forces in my studio.
 These forces are multiplied further by the generative and destabilizing processes that characterize my painting practice.
 As a result, the project of painting seems less about imaging something already settled, and more about participating in the creation of a world that is in a continual state of being rebuilt and reimagined.